bytebase/bytebase/docs/design/sql-review-source-code-tour.snb.md

 ## The SQL Advisor

 We implement each rule as a SQL advisor in Bytebase.
-The SQL advisor is SQL dialect dependent, because we should use different SQL parser for each SQL dialect.
+The SQL advisor is SQL dialect specific and we need to use different SQL parsers for each SQL dialect.

 The SQL advisor is a plugin in Bytebase backend.
 The advisor needs to implement a Check function.